nfrisby/frags/docs/README.md

 ## Floating equivalences
 [sec:internals-floating-eqs]: #floating-eqs

-`SetFrag` and `Apart` need to prevent GHC from floating equalities out of implications;
+Given `SetFrag` and `Apart` constraints need to prevent GHC from floating Wanted `~` constraints out of implications;
 see the `ghc-internals` file for the general motivation.
-This is why they are implemented as `~` constraints intsead of as classes.
+This is why these classes are implemented as degenerate `~` constraints intsead methodless classes.

 Floating equalities is also why the plugin uses the same rules GHC does whenever choosing between two equivalent variables.
-By orienting `x ~ y` instead of `y ~ x` based on various qualities of the two (e.g. relative level, flavour, etc) the resulting substitutions may make it possible for Wanted equalities to float.
+By orienting `x ~ y` instead of `y ~ x` based on various qualities of the two (eg relative level, flavour, etc) the resulting substitutions may enable additional equalities to float.

 ## Flattening
 [sec:internals-flattening]: #flattening